All Products

 Apply for public preview

-The ccount security feature is in public preview.
-Follow these steps to apply.
+Account security is in public preview.

 1. Log on to the Web Application Firewall 3.0 console.
 From the top menu bar, select the resource group and region (Chinese Mainland or Outside Chinese Mainland) for the WAF instance.